 The work of Kay and Richard follows the insight of the nineteenth-century elders in recording their knowledge in writing, by making that knowledge available in published form.
 Young and old people of today and tomorrow may look and learn to see the heavens from a Maori perspective.

-Approximately 150 members of the Phoenix Astronomical society were involved at one time or another in the building of Stonehenge Aotearoa.
+Approximately 150 members of the Phoenix Astronomical Society were involved at one time or another in the building of Stonehenge Aotearoa.

 The henge is enclosed in a 60m x 60m square set in a 10-hectare farmlet.
 The gardens are gradually spreading along the driveway, around the buildings and henge surround.